 - Are there brochures or other printed material I can have?
 What websites do you recommend?

 Don't hesitate to ask other questions.
 Take a family member or friend along to your appointment, if possible, to help you remember the information you'll receive.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your care provider is likely to ask many questions, including:

 - Have you traveled out of the country recently?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, makes your symptoms worse?